• the Cine-Tourist

 François L'Henaff, Paris en marches (APU 2001)

-Bosetti's La Course aux potirons is the only film I have come across that uses the more distinctive, Y-shaped staircase (as opposed to five films that use the other).
+La Course aux potirons is the only film I have come across that uses the more distinctive, Y-shaped staircase (as opposed to six films that use the other).
 The pumpkins arrive at the top of the rue des Annelets stairs and go over the balustrade (all the time pursued by a group of humans, a donkey and a dog).
 They go down to the rue de Crimée via the contiguous glacis, then go up alongside the passage des Annelets stairs, coming over the opposite balustrade.
 The two matching views of the stairs opposite give this sequence a fine symmetry:

 Picture